alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## Privacy

-A Receiver SHOULD provide a `urn:x-matrox:cap:transport:privacy` capability to indicate its support for IPMX Senders that use privacy encryption and the PEP protocol.
+A Receiver SHOULD provide a `urn:x-matrox:cap:transport:privacy` capability to indicate its support for Senders that use privacy encryption and the PEP protocol.
 A capability value of `true` indicates support for privacy encryption and the PEP protocol, while a value of `false` indicates that they are not supported.
 A Receiver implementing privacy encryption and the PEP protocol MUST provide IS-05 `ext_privacy` extended transport parameters and constraints that specify the extent of support for the features defined in [TR-10-13][].

 A Receiver MAY support either `true` or `false` values.